How to save money on food shopping using advice from real people

 - Cooking at home

-This is the second part of a cost-of-living series, so read about how to combat inflation with tips from real people to learn more ways to save beyond food and drink.
+This is the next in a cost-of-living series, so read how you can beat combat inflation with more tips from the LifePoints community.

 Plan your food ahead and save